GoogleCloudPlatform/public-datasets-pipelines/README.md

 ## 6. Deploy the DAGs and variables

+This step assumes you have a Cloud Composer environment up and running.
+In this step, you will deploy the DAG to this environment.
+To create a new Cloud Composer environment, see [this guide](https://cloud.google.com/composer/docs/how-to/managing/creating).

-Deploy the DAG and the variables to your own Cloud Composer environment using one of the two commands:
+To deploy the DAG and the variables to your a Cloud Composer environment, use the command

 ```
 $ pipenv run python scripts/deploy_dag.py \